Yemini-Lab/NeuroPAL_ID/CONTRIBUTIONS.md

 # How to Contribute

 1. Fork the Repository
-Fork the NeuroPal_ID repository to your GitHub account.
+Fork the NeuroPAL_ID repository to your GitHub account.

 2. Create a Branch
 Create a new branch for your changes: